rajeshelurii/Angular-Interview-Questions/README.md

 	1. **Component Level**: If a service is provided in the component's providers array, Angular uses this instance for the component and its children.
 	2. **Module Level**: If the service is not found at the component level, Angular looks for it in the providers array of the module that declared the component.
 	3. **Root Level**: If the service is not found at the module level, Angular looks for it at the root level.

+	Angular has two injector hierarchies: the **Module Injector** and the **Element Injector**.
+These two hierarchies play distinct roles in dependency injection and contribute to the flexibility and modularity of Angular applications.

+	**Module Injector**
+	The Module Injector is responsible for providing services at the module level.
+It is created when an Angular module is bootstrapped and can provide services to all components, directives, and other services that are declared within that module.

+	**Element Injector**
+	The Element Injector is responsible for providing services at the component and directive level.
+Each Angular component and directive has its own Element Injector, allowing for a more granular and localized provision of services.

 20. ### What is the purpose of async pipe?
     The AsyncPipe subscribes to an observable or promise and returns the latest value it has emitted.
 When a new value is emitted, the pipe marks the component to be checked for changes.